 A running belt.
 This holds my keys, gels, cell phone, EVERYTHING!
 I won a double pouch running belt just after I got pregnant, so it took me a few months to be able to try it out.
 I love this belt from iFitness.
 (And I have 3 running belts.)

 A Garmin or a really great running app.
 I love RunKeeper and honestly I don’t remember the last time I wore my Garmin.
+I recently discovered something better than a running app which has really been helping me out and I’ve seen an improvement in my running as a result!

 I wasn’t compensated for this post, and the links above are not affiliate links.
 I’ve been asked questions many times, and I thought this would be an interesting topic to touch on.
 I hope you’ve found some of this helpful!